 This Quarterly Report on Form 10-Q ("Form 10-Q") contains forward-looking statements that are based on our management's expectations as of the filing date of this report with the SEC.
 Statements that are not historical facts are hereby identified as forward-looking statements.
-In addition, words such as "estimate," "project," "plan," "intend," "believe," "expect," "likely," "predicted," any variations of these words and similar expressions are intended to identify forward-looking statements.
+In addition, words such as "estimate," "anticipate," "project," "plan," "intend," "believe," "expect," "likely," "predicted," any variations of these words and similar expressions are intended to identify forward-looking statements.
 Such statements include plans, projections and estimates contained in "Part I-Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Part I-Item 3.
 Quantitative and Qualitative Disclosures About Market Risk" herein.
-Such forward-looking statements include (1) expectations regarding anticipated growth in the wireless communication industry, carriers' investments in their networks, new tenant additions, cancellations of customer contracts, including the impact of Sprint decommissioning its iDEN network, customer consolidation or ownership changes, or demand for our wireless infrastructure, (2) availability of cash flows and liquidity for, or plans regarding, future discretionary investments including capital expenditures, (3) anticipated growth in our future revenues, margins, Adjusted EBITDA, and operating cash flows, (4) expectations regarding the credit markets, our availability and cost of capital, or our ability to service our debt and comply with debt covenants and the benefits of any future refinancings, (5) the potential advantages, benefits or impact of, or opportunities created by, our real estate investment trust ("REIT") status, (6) our intention to pursue certain steps and corporate actions in connection with our REIT conversion, including our future inclusion of REIT-related ownership limitations and transfer restrictions related to our capital stock and (7) our dividend policy, including the timing, amount or growth of any dividends.
+Such forward-looking statements include (1) expectations regarding anticipated growth in the wireless communication industry, carriers' investments in their networks, new tenant additions, non-renewals of customer contracts, including the impact of Sprint decommissioning its iDEN network, customer consolidation or ownership changes, or demand for our wireless infrastructure, (2) availability and adequacy of cash flows and liquidity for, or plans regarding, future discretionary investments including capital expenditures, (3) potential benefits of our discretionary investments, (4) anticipated growth in our future revenues, margins, Adjusted EBITDA, and operating cash flows, (5) expectations regarding our capital structure and the credit markets, our availability and cost of capital, or our ability to service our debt and comply with debt covenants and the benefits of any future refinancings, (6) expectations for sustaining capital expenditures, (7) the potential advantages, benefits or impact of, or opportunities created by, our real estate investment trust ("REIT") status, (8) our intention to pursue certain steps and corporate actions in connection with our REIT conversion, including our future inclusion of REIT-related ownership limitations and transfe